Henry Fonda: Later career

 Fonda finished the 1970s in a number of disaster films.
 The first of these was the 1977 Italian killer octopus thriller Tentacles and Rollercoaster, in which Fonda appeared with George Segal, Richard Widmark and a young Helen Hunt.
 He performed again with Widmark, Olivia de Havilland, Fred MacMurray, and José Ferrer in the killer bee action film The Swarm.
 He also acted in the global disaster film Meteor (his second role as a sitting President of the United States after Fail-Safe), with Sean Connery, Natalie Wood, and Karl Malden, and the Canadian production City on Fire, which also featured Shelley Winters and Ava Gardner.
 Fonda had a small role with his son, Peter, in Wanda Nevada (1979), with Brooke Shields.

 As Fonda's health declined and he took longer breaks between filming, critics began to acknowledge the value of his extensive body of work.
 In 1979, he received the Golden Plate Award of the American Academy of Achievement.
 His Golden Plate was presented by Awards Council member Jimmy Stewart.
 In 1979, he was inducted into the American Theater Hall of Fame for his achievements on Broadway and received the Kennedy Center Honor.
 Lifetime Achievement awards from the Golden Globes and Academy Awards followed in 1980 and 1981, respectively.

 Fonda continued to act into the early 1980s, though all but one of the productions in which he was featured before his death were for television.
 The television works included the live performance of Preston Jones's The Oldest Living Graduate and the Emmy-nominated Gideon's Trumpet (co-starring Fay Wray in her last performance) about Clarence Gideon's fight to have the right to publicly funded legal counsel for the indigent.

 On Golden Pond in 1981, the film adaptation of Ernest Thompson's play, marked one final professional and personal triumph for Fonda.
-Directed by Mark Rydell, the project provided unprecedented collaborations between Fonda and Katharine Hepburn, along with Fonda and his daughter, Jane.
+Directed by Mark Rydell, the movie presented a powerful collaboration between Fonda, Katharine Hepburn, and his daughter, Jane Fonda.
 The elder Fonda played an emotionally brittle and distant father who becomes more accessible at the end of his life.
-Jane Fonda has said that elements of the story mimicked their real-life relationship and helped them resolve certain issues.
+Jane Fonda has said that elements of the story mirrored their real-life relationship and helped them resolve certain issues.
 She bought the film rights in the hope that her father would play the role and later described it as "a gift to my father that was so unbelievably successful."